Skip to main content

 The platform automatically:

-1. Extracts your code archive
+1. Extracts your code archive (or clones from GitHub)

-2. Builds Docker image using your Dockerfile
+2. Builds Docker image using your Dockerfile (via Kaniko in Kubernetes)

-3. Pushes image to internal registry
+3. Pushes image to ECR (container registry)

-4. Creates Kubernetes deployment
+4. Creates Kubernetes Deployment, Service, and PodDisruptionBudget

-6. Injects environment variables and service connections
+5. Injects environment variables and service connections (including STRONGLY_SERVICES)

-7. Starts health checks
+6. Starts health checks

 Build Timeout